-CROWN Pragressian of knowledge, vaco .bulary, skills and auggested assessment autcomes CROWN British History Key knowledge progression Key vocabulary Key skills progression Assessment outcome YFS and KS1 have a focus on British monarch y (EYFS and Y2) and chang EYFS - Kings & Queens (taught through stories) Changes within living memory: Family I know that a king or queen rules a kingdom / country I know that adults in my family are older than me I can name some key events in my life so far I know my birthday and the year I was born Vocabulary to be modelled in teaching time and within provision Old / older Young / younger Yesterday Today Tomorrow Timeline Family tree Past Name and describe people who are familiar to them Begin to make sense of their own life-story and family's history Talk about members of their immediate family and community in dedicated talk time Create timeline of their year in EYFS to begin to understand the idea of time passing and events being 'in the past'.
-Children can demonstrate key knowledge, vocabulary and skills within provision when working with an adult Monarch Year 1 - Changes within living memory: Transport Key knowledge to be explicitly taught throughout unit of work (and revised constantly through retrieval practice) To know that Sedan chairs were the earliest forms of transport in Britain.
-Vocabulary on Crown Planners (to be explicitly taught) Timeline (noun) Flight (noun) Chronological Understanding I can recognise how transport has changed over time.
-I can order forms of transport in chronological Children to create questions to ask the curator of the museum. munsport To know when the first airplane flight was 1903 and it was the Wright brothers To know that the first buses were drawn by Evidence (noun/verb) Transport (noun/verb) Curator (noun) order.
-Knowledge and Interpretation I can explain the significance of the transport Children share information they have horses and called omnibuses.
+€ CROW WN suggested assessment autcomes CROWN itish story Key knowledge progression Key vocabulary Key skills progression Assessment outcome EYFS and KS1 have a focus on British monarchy (EYFS and Y2) and changes within living memory in Britain (EYFS and Y1) King Que (tau thro stor Char wit livi mem FS - gs & eens ught ough ries) inges thin ring mory: mily I know that a king or queen rules a kingdom / country I know that adults in my family are older than me I can name some key events in my life so far I know my birthday and the year I was born Vocabulary to be modelled in teaching time and within provision Old / older Young / younger Yesterday Today Tomorrow Timeline Family tree Past Name and describe people who are familiar to them Begin to make sense of their own life-story and family's history Talk about members of their immediate family and community in dedicated talk time Create timeline of their year in EYFS to begin to understand the idea of time passing and events being 'in the past'.
+Children can demonstrate key knowledge, vocabulary and skills within provision when working with an adult Chai wit livi men or 1 - inges thin ring mory: isport Key knowledge to be explicitly taught throughout unit of work (and revised constantly through retrieval practice) To know that Sedan chairs were the earliest forms of transport in Britain.
+To know when the first airplane flight was 1903 and it was the Wright brothers To know that the first buses were drawn by horses and called omnibuses.
 To know that the first London underground train operated in 1890.
-Other key historical vocabulary to be used in this unit of work A long time ago network of trains, buses and canals in Britain.
-I can explore the reasons why transport has changed over the years. learnt about transport using key vocab and
+Vocabulary on Crown Planners (to be explicitly taught) Timeline (noun) Flight (noun) Evidence (noun/verb) Transport (noun/verb) Curator (noun) Other key historical yocabulary to be used in this unit of work A long time ago Chronological Understanding I can recognise how transport has changed over time.
+I can order forms of transport in chronological order.
+Knowledge and Interpretation I can explain the significance of the transport network of trains, buses and canals in Britain.
+I can explore the reasons why transport has changed over the years.
+Children to create questions to ask the curator of the museum.
+Children share information they have learnt about transport using key vocab and